Creating a temporary community usable space

 If you would like to know when more work on the garden is to be carried out, please keep an eye on the New Ferry Community Land Trust Facebook Page.

-In the meantime, we have already built some timber planters for plants in the precinct (with a grant from the Council's Wirral in Bloom fund), and we are making another bid to a fund for installing planters on the barrier rails along New Chester Road.
+In the meantime, the CLT have already built some timber planters for plants in the precinct (with a grant from the Council's Wirral in Bloom fund), and they will be installing planting boxes on top of the barrier railings along New Chester Road with some of the £5,000 New Ferry/Port Sunlight Community Fund referred to above later this summer if the current pandemic crisis eases.

 Copyright © 2020 New Ferry Online - All Rights Reserved.